rohan-deshpande/trux/docs/usage/connectors-nodes.md

 A `connector` is a UI component that is connected to a Trux `store`.
 If you've had a look at Redux, you might say they are similar to _containers_ or _smart components_.
 Typically, connectors will contain nodes and pass data to them via `props`.

 A `connector` is the most appropriate candidate to use as a top level route component.
-Since they are connected to a store, they will have the `fetch` method allowing them to retrieve data from the remote resource on demand.
+Since they are connected to a store, they will be able to communicate with a remote resource via the store on demand.

 ## Nodes